MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/numoperators.md

 |`1` `/` `2.0` `=` `0.5`|One of the operands is `real`, so the result is `real`.|
 |`1` `/` `2` `=` `0`|Both of the operands are of type `int`, so the result is `int`.
 Integer division occurs and the decimal is truncated, resulting in `0` instead of `0.5`, as one might expect.|

-To avoid truncated results due to integer division, convert at least one of the integer values to a `real` type using [todouble() or toreal()](../todoublefunction.md) before performing the operation.
-For example, for the final operation in the previous table, if you convert integer `1` to `real` and perform the division with integer `2`, the result will be `0.5`.
+To avoid truncated results due to integer division, convert at least one of the integer values to `real` using [todouble() or toreal()](../todoublefunction.md) before performing the operation.

 ## Comment about the modulo operator